tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LP-02-Ins_Intro_to_Algorithmic_Trading.md

 * What is algorithmic trading?

-  **Answer:** Algorithmic trading is an automated form of trading in which a computer program places trades (buy or sell) based on particular instructions defined by a mathematical model (algorithm).
-For example, a simple algorithm could be to sell 100 shares of a stock when the intraday percentage return of a stock exceeds -3%.
+  **Answer:** Algorithmic trading is automated technical (rather than fundamental) trading in which a machine places trades (buy or sell) based on particular instructions defined by a mathematical model (algorithm) fit on top of price action data.
+For example, a simple algorithm could be to sell 100 shares of a stock when the intraday percentage return of a stock falls below -3%.

 * Why is algorithmic trading so prevalent today?